pop-os/python-apt/doc/source/library/apt_pkg.rst

         A list of all :class:`PackageFile` objects stored in the cache.

+    .. attribute:: group_count

+        The number of groups in the cache.

+    .. attribute:: groups

+        A sequence of :class:`Group` objects, implemented as a :class:`GroupList` object.

+        .. class:: GroupList

+            A simple sequence-like object which only provides a length and an implementation of ``__getitem__`` for accessing groups at a certain index.
+Apart from being iterable, it can be used in the following ways:

+            .. describe:: list[index]

+                Get the :class:`Group` object for the group at the position given by *index* in the GroupList *list*.

+            .. describe:: len(list)

+                Return the length of the GroupList object *list*.

     .. attribute:: is_multi_arch

         An attribute determining whether the cache supports multi-arch.